Module 4, Part 1: More About Loops#

 the “do-while” statement,

-Java provides a third form of looping construct, called the for
+Java provides a third form of looping construct, called the for statement

 in cases where the loop has the following characteristics: